Last Updated on February 28, 2019 by Dave Farquhar

 What you really don’t want is to go in, ask for some resistors, LEDs, and diodes, and be told, “I don’t think we sell that stuff anymore.”

 And here’s the big secret.
 Besides the components, you’ll also want a generous supply of test leads.
 These are wires with alligator clips on each end.
 You can get a package of them for around $8 at Radio Shack–they’re part number 278-1156.
 Or if you live near a Harbor Freight store, you can get a package of 10 for about $3 at Harbor Freight.
+Be sure to use a coupon.
 Often you can also get test leads at auto parts stores, though the prices there can vary widely.
 In a pinch, you can also order them online.

 The test leads allow you to build your circuit and experiment with little fear.
 Just arrange the components and temporarily wire it all together with your test leads, clipping them onto each lead on your components.
 Double-check everything and make sure you got the polarity right everywhere, then double-check whether the circuit was designed for AC or DC (and add rectifiers if needed).
 Then when you’re reasonably confident, put on your safety glasses, connect your circuit to a transformer and see if it works.
 If it doesn’t work, it’s easy enough to troubleshoot.
 Check polarity again.
 If you weren’t sure if a resistor went before or after the LED, try it the other way.
 Keep a notebook handy so you can log the changes you made and draw diagrams if necessary.
 Or snap pictures of the circuit with a digital camera as you progress.